redisson/redisson/docs/cache-api-implementations.md

 4. **Advanced eviction**

     Allows to define `time to live` parameter per map entry.
-Doesn't use an entry eviction task, entries are cleaned on Redis or Valkey side.
+Doesn't use an entry eviction task, entries are cleaned by Valkey or Redis.

     Available implementations: